Franklin County child reportedly killed in shooting - Mississippi's Best Community Newspaper

 Franklin County child reportedly killed in shooting

-The superintendent of the Franklin County School District in a social media post is asking for prayers for an elementary student who was killed Tuesday night.
+“The loss of our student was related to a shooting last night,” Kent said.
+“He was a student at our lower elementary school here and we are grieving. … There are a lot of details that are not known so I don’t want to speak too much about it.
+It affects multiple families withing our community and teachers and staff who were with this child just yesterday.
+It is tough on us to deal with (the loss.)”

+Kent asked for prayers for those impacted by the shooting death of one of the district’s students in a social media post Wednesday morning.

-“The Franklin County School District is grieving the loss of one of our Elementary students last night,” wrote Chris Kent, superintendent of Franklin County schools in a social media post Wednesday morning.
+“The Franklin County School District is grieving the loss of one of our Elementary students last night,” Kent wrote.
 “Please be in prayer for all the families involved in this tragedy.
 And please pray for all of our staff and students that are affected by this.”

 WLBT news of Jackson is reporting that a 6-year-old child was killed in a shooting near Roxie in Franklin County at 8:30 p.m.
 Tuesday, citing Franklin County Sheriff Tom Tindall.